markifedor/NatDexAWSSheet/README.md

 ## Overview

-Through the use of AWS Lambda and Google Cloud this project allows for a Google Spreadsheet to be used as a database.
+Through the use of AWS Lambda and Google Cloud, this project allows for a Google Spreadsheet to be used as a database.

 The current use of this code is to modify a spreadsheet filled with all the Pokemon up to a certain point.
 You can set any of the Pokemon in the database to be obtained or not, as well as get a "Pokemon" object which contains the name and other useful data about it.